HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/scripts/index.rst

 Finding the :math:`\chi^2` of a Monte Carlo fit
 """""""""""""""""""""""""""""""""""""""""""""""

-The :math:`\chi^2` for each replica of your Monte Carlo fit will be stored in the ``fit_replicas/replica_n/mc_loss.csv`` file, where `n` is the specific replica number.
+The :math:`\chi^2` for each replica of your Monte Carlo fit is stored in the ``fit_replicas/replica_n/mc_loss.csv`` file, where `n` is the specific replica number.
 This file lists the training and validation losses for every 50 epochs.
 For example, the first few lines would look like this: